9 Great Reasons to Retire Sooner Rather Than Later

 InsideCreativeHouse/Adobe middle-aged mature businesswoman working on laptop

-If you just want to work part-time, “retiring” from your fulltime job can give you the time to do so, and Social Security can supplement your income, since you can work part-time and still receive Social Security retirement benefits.
+If you just want to work part-time, “retiring” from your full-time job can give you the time to do so.
+Social Security can supplement your income, since you can work part-time and still receive Social Security retirement benefits.

-And your part-time pay can be a great way to supplement your Social Security income, which will be smaller if you claim it before full retirement age.
-You don’t need to stay at your current job either.
-You can choose to work part-time anywhere you’d like.
+Looking at it the other way, your part-time pay can supplement your Social Security checks, which will be smaller if you claim them before full retirement age.

-As long as you don’t make more money than the guidelines allow, you can work as many or as few hours as you want to without further reducing your Social Security benefits.
+As long as you don’t make more money than $22,320 per year, you can work as many or as few hours as you want to without further reducing your Social Security benefits.

 To start your own business

-When you aren’t reporting to work every day, it allows time for you to build the business you’ve always wanted to build.
-Retiring to start your own business could even place you in a better financial position than if you stayed at your job.
+When you aren’t reporting to a 9-to-5 every day, it allows time for you to build the business you’ve always wanted to.
+Starting your own business could even boost your bank account more than if you stayed at your job.

 If you don’t expect to live as long